How did I end up with a rare ARC of Elantris, Brandon Sanderson’s first book in the Cosmere universe?

 When I get an ARC I’m not looking for, it doesn’t hold the same priority as books I’ve actively requested.

 For example, that happened with Emily Tesh’s Some Desperate Glory.
 I got a copy at ComicCon 2022 when I bought a copy of Tochi Onyebuchi’s Riot Baby from the TOR Books table.
-The sales clerk was like, “oh, take one of theses,” and handed Tesh’s book to me.
-It went on to win the Hugo, which is awesome.
+The sales clerk was like, “oh, take one of these,” and handed Tesh’s book to me.
+It went on to win the Hugo, which is awesome

-(Have I read either of those books yet?
-No, I have not.
-This is a peril of being a book dragon.)
+Have I read either of those books yet?
+No, I have not (I did eventually read Glory).
+This is a peril of being a book dragon.

 I want to be clear that I have read other Brandon Sanderson books.

 I’ve read and enjoyed the two Mistborn trilogies.
-The Way of Kings is on my TBR (along with, like, 700+ other books).
+The Stormlight Archive are on my TBR along with, like, 700+ other books (update: I read The Way of Kings in 2025 and really loved it).
 I prefer to read Sanderson’s work in audio format, largely because I adore Michael Kramer and Kate Reading as narrators.
 They did the original Wheel of Time audiobooks, which is how I fell in love with their voices.

 I intend to read Elantris one day.
 And when I do, I won’t be reading this ARC because doing so would ruin it (the type inside is very close to the margin).